Janhavi-shede/Sciart_ImageJ_Assignment-Janhavi_Shede/README.md

 It was saved as 'particle_count_result_aatf.csv'

 The processed image was then saved as a TIFF file: File → Save As → TIFF.
-It was saved as 'result_image_aatf.tif'
+It was saved as 'result_image_aatf.tif'.
 The final image was saved as 'aatf_final_result_image.png'

 ### The Final Result